 Feathers for Lunch- (K) The book, Feathers for Lunch uses colors and feathers to match with the birds in the story.
 We will also use the colors, shapes and feathers in a matching/ puzzle game.
-1st Grade Frog n Toad- (1-3) Expand on the life cycle of a frog with learning how to identify them!
+1st Grade Frog n Toad- (1) Expand on the life cycle of a frog with learning how to identify them!
 The focus will be learning about Cass County Frogs and Toads.
 This program can also integrate tadpole identification.
 LS1.A Structure and Function All organisms have external parts.
 Different animals use their body parts in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water and air.
 Plants also have different parts (roots, stems, leaves, flowers, fruits) that help them survive and grow.
-(1-LS1-1) LS3.A: Inheritance of Traits LS3.B: Variation of Traits Iowa CORE: Life Science, Essential Concept and/or Skill: Understand and apply knowledge of life cycles of plants and animals.
-In a Nutshell- (1-2) We'll read the story In a Nutshell, discuss the job of a seed, and do seed sorting and tag some Monarchs with special sticky seed math in groups!
-LS2.A Interdependent Relationships in Ecosystems • Plants depend on water and light to grow.
-(2-LS2-1) • Plants depend on animals for pollination or to move their seeds around.
+(1-LS1-1) Iowa CORE: Life Science, Essential Concept and/or Skill: Understand and apply knowledge of life cycles of plants and animals.
+In a Nutshell- (1-2) We'll read the story In a Nutshell, discuss the job of a seed, and do seed sorting and seed math in groups!
+LS2.A Interdependent Relationships in Ecosystems - Plants depend on water and light to grow.
+(2-LS2-1) - Plants depend on animals for pollination or to move their seeds around.
 (2-LS2-2) Iowa CORE: Mathematics, Science, Science as Inquiry

 Classify objects and count the number of objects in each category Operations and Algebraic Thinking Owls (1-3) January - February Only.
 Iowa's first bird species to nest, kicks off the new year right!
 LS1.A Structure and Function All organisms have external parts.
 Different animals use their body parts in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water and air.
 Plants also have different parts (roots, stems, leaves, flowers, fruits) that help them survive and grow.
-(1-LS1-1) and the icky to help them learn wore about wild animals and why will be brought as an addition to the survive and will be brought as an addition to the br Iowa CORE: Science, Science As Inquiry, Life Science
+(1-LS1-1) Iowa CORE: Science, Science As Inquiry, Life Science